 That account has mutated into what you see before you today.
 On the way it's picked up a fanzine that's now morphed into a fully fledged colour magazine, a ton of contributors and several social networking sites.

 The facts, figures, dates and achievements?
+The history of DrunkenWerewolf?
 For the sake of accuracy:

 The LiveJournal blog was set up in the summer of 2005.
 Its first 'proper' entry - the one that conforms to our idea of a 'post' - was about Laura Marling.
-Solely written by myself, the rooky in me accidentally linked over to a Drowned in Sound article where Laura had advertised for band mates.
+The rooky in me accidentally linked over to a Drowned in Sound article where Laura had advertised for band mates.
 By Christmas 2006 I'd had enough of re-uploading b-sides by The Cooper Temple Clause, and drunkenwerewolf.livejournal.com was in full swing.

 Around that time I reviewed Kat Flint's debut EP The Secret Boy's Club for Wears The Trousers; and over the next few months I fell so in love with the release, I decided to interview its inventor.
 Publishing the results of that proved harder than I imagined - I was writing for two other websites at the time, but no one wanted my handy work.
 (I was also studying for my degree, but as an English Literature student, I had a lot of time on my hands.)

-That's when I set up DrunkenWerewolf Fanzine and recruited more help.
-Issue #1 practically fell into my lap and featured Frank Turner, thanks in no small part to Jo Edwards, who continues to sporadically write for the site.
+That's when I set up the DrunkenWerewolf Fanzine and recruited more help.
+Issue #1 practically fell into my lap and featured Frank Turner, thanks in no small part to Jo Edwards, who continued to sporadically write for the site until 2012.
 After a fair amount of falling over ourselves we found our feet and Issue #2 was released in October 2007.
 I won't tell the tale of each issue because that would take up a lot of time and aspirin.

-Team Werewolf has expanded at a rate of knots; we currently work with over fifty writers and a Designer (the adorable Emma Hardy), plus several more contribute what and where they can.
+Team Werewolf has expanded at a rate of knots; we currently work with over fifty writers and a designer (was the adorable Emma Hardy, now the phenomenal Niki Zavos MacRae) plus several more contribute what and where they can.

 This combined effort to overhaul bad music and waft creative genius in your face has raised a few pints and eyebrows.
 We've had a few nasty emails from people who take our writing too seriously, people who don't take it seriously enough and industry dickheads (or arrogant fans) who seem to think their opinion is objective.
 Some of them have a point, but not very often.